kodecocodes/i9t/app-thinning/app-thinning.markdown

 There are a few important items to take note of:

 - The assets catalog named **Assets.xcassets** in Xcode will become a binary version named **Assets.car** in the application bundle.
 This file's job is to hold resources specific to different scales, size classes, and devices.
 - Check out the sizes of each of the bundles.
-Notice the **SC_Map.bundle** is over 130 MB!
+Notice the **SD_Map.bundle** is nearly 120 MB!
 - The item called **Old CA Maps** with the Terminal icon is the executable for your application.
 This is the actual program that is run on your iOS device.
 - Notice that the 3 **Santa Cruz PNGs** in the project but not in a bundle or asset catalog were not copied into the **Assets.car** file.
 Instead, they were copied over in a top-level directory - which won't get sliced!
 You will fix this soon...